Sunday, January 15, 1989

 He may have won some sympathy from the jury and the great latitude given him by the judge let much of what he wanted in before the jury, if only obliquely, but his performance seems more pathetic than sympathetic.

 Currie's victory in court did little to lay the libel.
-The CBC with its unerring eye for striking a blow at national self-understanding revived the libel in its November 1988 film The Killing Ground dramatically purporting to present new evidence in the gravestones of three Canadian soldiers who died on November 11, 1918 without any research of the circumstances of their deaths.
+The CBC with its unerring eye for striking a blow at national self-understanding revived the libel in its November 1988 film The Killing Ground dramatically purporting to present new evidence in the gravestones of three Canadian soldiers who died on November 11, 1918 without any research into the circumstances of their deaths.

 The story is still quite groundless and a distraction from the full assessment of Currie's career and Canada's fighting in the Great War.
 But the story of the libel is a window on the life of Canada after the Great War and the awkward reality of a lawsuit.